manjureddy7/jatayu/readme.md

 `JATAYU` is that pain killer 💊.
 If you want to have custom setup for your react web app or component library without the need of CRA or it's alternatives, `JATAYU` to the rescue. 🥳

-We provide you the skeleton structure and sky is the limit for it's tuning.
+We provide you the skeleton template structure and sky is the limit for it's tuning.

-At its very core `JATAYU` offers four kind of `ready-made` react projects for the end users.
+At its very core `JATAYU` offers below described templates with both Typescript & Javascript support.

 ```
+  1.React Component Library,
+  2.React Web App,
+  3.React Web App with Redux,
-  1.WAJS - Web App with JavaScript support
+  4.React Web App with Redux Toolkit,
-  2.WATS - Web App with Typescript support
+  5.React Web App with Context
-  3.CLJS - Component Library with JavaScript support
-  4.CLTS - Component Library with Typescript support
 ```

-When you choose any one of the above projects, we provide you the ready-made skeleton structure.
+When you choose any one of the above projects, we provide you the ready-made template structure.

 So what do we mean by that? 🕶️

-You will get below items in your ready-made projects for WebApp react projects
+You will get below items in the generated templates for WebApp react projects

 - `config` folder with all the `webpack` supplements (dev & prod) 🌱
 - `public` folder with root index.html 🌴